Non-Linear Dynamics Induced by Strong Radio-Frequency Fields in ReBCO High Temperature Superconductors: Introduction

 Previous rf studies of REBCO materials suggested that small crystal grains and short coherence lengths gave rise to substantial residual resistance, which limits the surface magnetic field these materials can withstand and, consequently, the accelerating gradient they can generate~\cite{YBCORF,YBCORFLosses}.
 However, given the recent advances in REBCO structural properties and current carrying capacity~\cite{obradors_coated_2014}, it is vital to reevaluate the performance of REBCO in comparison to copper and niobium for use in rf cavities, in part also due to its promising $H_{sh}$ which is about five times higher than for Nb as it approaches \SI{0}{K}~\cite{claire, powell_nonlinear_1999}.

-Determination of the conductivity and critical field strength can be performed with rf measurements of a resonant cavity partially coated with the superconductor of interest.
+We have used rf measurements at 11.424\,GHz to determine the rf surface resistance of REBCO planar samples as a function of temperature, applied surface field, and time.
+This can be done with a resonant cavity partially coated with the superconductor of interest.
 This allows for precise measurements of steady-state properties at low rf power, and transient behavior at higher rf power where strong fields are applied to the material surface.
-We performed rf measurements on two types of REBCO samples inserted within a hemispherical transverse-electric mode cavity that maximizes the rf magnetic field and minimizes the electric field on a 2-inch diameter sample~\cite{NantistaCav,GuoCav,TScavity}.
-This allowed us to measure the equivalent rf conductivity of the sample as a function of temperature, applied surface field, and time.
-The ability to measure over time allows us to directly observe phase transition dynamics for these materials at rf frequencies of interest for particle accelerators.
+We performed measurements on two types of REBCO samples inserted within a hemispherical transverse-electric mode cavity that maximizes the rf magnetic field and minimizes the electric field on a 2-inch diameter sample~\cite{NantistaCav,GuoCav,TScavity}.
+Based on these methods we aimed to observe any major changes in surface resistance based on proximity to the critical temperature and surface field limits.
+These observations will allow us to begin to define the parameter space within which HTS materials could be used to build high power rf cavities.